 Primary elections narrow the field of candidates ahead of a general election.
 Partisan races at the top of the ballot, such as the presidential race, receive a lot of attention in primary elections.
-As a result, it’s a common misconception that only voters registered with a political party can vote in primary elections.
+As a result, it’s a common misconception that only voters who are registered with a political party can vote in primary elections.

 Nonpartisan voters can vote in primary elections, but there is an extra step if they want to vote in partisan races.